kevquincke/node-api-base/README.md

 This template comes with:

 - Schema
-  - Users table
+  - Users table with roles (Admin and Regular by default)
 - Endpoints
+  - Sign up regular user
-  - Sign up with user credentials
+  - Sign up admin user with authentication and authorization
+  - Authentication for both kinds of users
+- Middleware
+  - Authentication
+  - Authorization (based on roles)
+  - Exception handling

 ### How to use

 1. Clone this repo
 2. Rename the folder and change `name` in `package.json` to the project name
-3. Create an `.env` file with a key called `HASH_SECRET` and give it a secret value
+3. Create an `.env` file with a key called `JWT_KEY` and give it a secret value for JsonWebToken authentication
 4. Create a file called `ormconfig.env` and set the following values:
     ```
     TYPEORM_CONNECTION = postgres `-> it can be other db refer to typeorm doc`